turkaytunc/frontend-interview-questions/README.md

 - Functional programming is declarative rather than imperative, and application state flows through pure functions.

 - Contrast with object oriented programming, where application state is usually shared and colocated with methods in objects.

+## What is a Promise

+- A promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it’s not resolved.
+- A promise may be in one of 3 possible states: fulfilled, rejected, or pending.
+- Promise users can attach callbacks to handle the fulfilled value or the reason for rejection.

+- Promises following the spec must follow a specific set of rules:
+  - A promise or “thenable” is an object that supplies a standard-compliant .then() method.
+  - A pending promise may transition into a fulfilled or rejected state.
+  - A fulfilled or rejected promise is settled, and must not transition into any other state.
+  - Once a promise is settled, it must have a value (which may be undefined).
+That value must not change.